Recently read quite a lot on time management principles and below are the takeaways that I do not want myself to forget.

 Focus on your MIT – One Most Important thing

-- Focus on the MIT.
+- Focus on MIT.
 What is your Most Important Thing at the moment?
 It’s one thing.
 The most important thing.
 And once it’s the MIT, block your calendar and set time for it.
 If it’s tough and hard, take a beer with you too.

 Establish your Morning Routine

 - Stick with a morning routine.
-Successful people come with discipline and self control.
+Successful people come with discipline and self-control.
 Having a great morning where you refresh and get yourself ready for the day will give you the energy and a clear mind for the toughness of the rest of the day.
 Having a morning routine is easier said than done as it requires you to wake up early in the morning.
 It’s also about changing your habits of years that you’d only wake up when you really have to (to go to work).
 This one thing can separate the winners and the losers.
 Again, successful people are disciplined.
-Waking up early in the morning can be one life changing habit you want to force yourself to establish.
+Waking up early in the morning can be one life-changing habit you want to force yourself to establish.
 What do you in the early morning?
 Drink some water, have proper breakfast and coffee, do some reading, some exercise, or even just meditate or think.
 And arriving office consistently earlier than the others for at least 30min.
 Overtime with this, you’d be way ahead of others.

 Focus on the top 20%, and outsource the rest

 - 80/20 and outsourcing.
 The more you focus on the 20, the more value you can get out of your time.
-Staying focused is the key to keep addressing the 20, as usually the 80 would be a lot more interesting and fun.
-Outsourcing is a great skills to master that you can borrow other people’s time to accomplish things that need to be done yet falling into the 80.
+Staying focused is the key to keep addressing the 20, as usual, the 80 would be a lot more interesting and fun.
+Outsourcing is a great skill to master that you can borrow other people’s time to accomplish things that need to be done yet falling into the 80.
 Do not be guilty about this, as your 80 can be someone else’s 20.
 They need you to outsource it so they can create their value.
 Win-win.

-- Moving from reactive style to proactive prioritisation.
+- Moving from a reactive style to proactive prioritisation.
 Do not let other people decide what you should be doing.
 Else you’d be spending time on their priorities, not yours.
-Reduce frequency of checking emails, mobile phone etc. And start the day by thinking about what should be priority of the day.
+Reduce the frequency of checking emails, mobile phone etc. And start the day by thinking about what should be the priority of the day.
 Block time for them until you finish.
 Then spare time for other requests.

 Watch your time as the way you watch for your money

-- While so many people have high security for their money, they do not implement same level of guard for their time.
+- While so many people have high security for their money, they do not implement the same level of the guard for their time.
 Many people let others steal their time freely.
 Remember, time is limited, and money is not.
 You should be more careful with your time than money.
 Carefully analyse before giving away your time, like how you do for money.